mimiframework/Mimi.jl/README.md

 # Mimi - Integrated Assessment Modeling Framework

 Mimi is a [Julia](http://julialang.org) package that provides a component model for [integrated assessment models](https://en.wikipedia.org/wiki/Integrated_assessment_modelling), as described in detail on the [Mimi Framework Homepage](https://www.mimiframework.org).
-The [Documentation](https://www.mimiframework.org/Mimi.jl/stable/) includes information on the installation and use of this package, step-by-step tutorials, how-to guides, and techincal reference.
+The [Documentation](https://www.mimiframework.org/Mimi.jl/stable/) includes information on the installation and use of this package, step-by-step tutorials, how-to guides, and technical reference.
 The development team closely monitors the [Mimi Framework forum](https://forum.mimiframework.org) and we suggest this as a starting place for any questions users may have.

 ## NEWS

 11/1/2021

-Check out the new[MimiSSPs.jl](https://github.com/anthofflab/MimiSSPs.jl) component, pulling in various SSP and RCP data sources into a component to streamline running Mimi models as forced by the SSPs and RCPs.
+Check out the new [MimiSSPs.jl](https://github.com/anthofflab/MimiSSPs.jl) component, pulling in various SSP and RCP data sources into a component to streamline running Mimi models as forced by the SSPs and RCPs.

 6/14/2021